gecio/gecio.github.io/docs/_imke/k8sapplications/runningapplications/index.en.md

 The service nginx was created as well, but EXTERNAL-IP is still pending.
 We need to wait a minute until the LoadBalancer has started up completely.

-A couple minutes later, we can run the command again and now we see an external IP address:
+A couple of minutes later, we can run the command again and now we see an external IP address:

 ```bash